itrocket-team/testnet_guides/canton/CC_Space.md

 API reference: https://cc.itrocket.space/api-reference

-## Extra task: first 20 participants get 100 CC each

-Top up your wallet with **10 Canton Coin** and convert it into credits.
-The first **20** people to complete both steps get **100 CC** added to their wallet.
-Counting starts on **17 September 2026 at 00:00 UTC**.
-This is also how you top up once the free credits run out, so it is optional otherwise: 500 credits are enough for testing.

-1. Go to https://cc.itrocket.space/account and copy the PartyID
-2. Send Canton Coin to that PartyID from any exchange that lists Canton Coin, Bybit and Kraken among them, or from your own wallet
-3. The balance shows up after a short delay.
-Once it does, enter the Canton Coin amount under **Convert CC to Credits**, check the displayed rate and credit amount, then click **Convert**

-*Deposited funds, the 100 CC bonus included, can only be converted to credits: no withdrawals, no transfers, no going back.
-Deposit only the amount you intend to convert.
-The bonus arrives in your in-app wallet within 24 hours, and the offer runs until 20 wallets have been topped up.*

 ## 3. What trips people up

 **Recipient and amount are hidden.** Not a bug, it's privacy.
 A row under **Private** shows who